solidoss/solidframe/tutorials/mpipc_request_ssl/README.md

 };
 ```

-Lets further disect the RequestKey:
+Lets further dissect the RequestKey:
  * print: virtual method for printing the contents of the key to a std::ostream
  * visit: two virtual methods used for visiting the key with either a visitor which can modify the content of the key or one which cannot.
  * cache_idx: a member variable which does not get serialized and is used for some optimizations on the server side as we will see below.

-Next lets have a look at the visitors:
+Lets have a look at the generic visitors:

 ```C++
 struct RequestKeyAnd;